 The last act focuses on clearing up personal issues (with Aya’s mom, with Sid’s Ninong), which to me only distracts from a potentially powerful conclusion that speaks against the systemic framework that curtails the blossoming of true love through economic and social frictions.

 But Sid’s and Aya’s paths separate eventually and Sid closes the film with another voiceover.
-“I did not deserve her,” he says about Aya, then he directly addresses the audience with, “Sana mangyari rin ‘to sa ‘yo ‘no?
+“I did not deserve her,” he says about Aya.
+He then directly addresses the audience and says, “Sana mangyari rin ‘to sa ‘yo ‘no?
 Tutal e lahat naman ng tao nasasaktan.”

 Ultimately we get a safe finale.